gnulnx/django-collecstatic-daemon/README.md

 django-collectstatic-daemon
 ===========================

-This is a simple daemon that will your project directory and collectstatic files whenever there is a change.
+This is a simple daemon that will watch your project directory and collectstatic files whenever there is a change.
-This is often times useful when you are working with node/npm project and you need to collectstatic files after npm builds the minified JS files.
+This is often times useful when you are working with node/npm project and you need to collectstatic files after npm build/prod/watch converts the statis resources.

 # Install